Krakow Ghetto today

 Krakow ghetto today.
 Krakow ghetto location

 The Krakow ghetto today, in contrast to the larger and more well-known and infamous Warsaw ghetto, has survived to these days almost the same appearance it has met the end of the war.
 Of the 320 houses that were inside the perimeter of the Krakow ghetto location in the spring of 1941, several dozens contained not only residents but also various kinds of organizations and institutions.
 Only a few of them at the intersection of Jozefinska and Na Zjezdzie streets have not survived until now: the Prison, the Order Police Building and the orphanage house.
 Naturally, many of the buildings in Podgozge Jewish area Krakow have been renovated within the seventy years, but altogether, the district has retained its gloomy appearance.
 Most of the buildings look exactly the same as they were in 1941-1943, which makes the Krakow ghetto district a unique place for historical walks and among the most preserved Krakow World War 2 sites.
-The excitement is supported by various guides, but I suggest you take a walk on your own and see all the key places of the Krakow ghetto today within 2-3 hours of time.
+The excitement is supported by various guides of the Krakow ghetto then and now, but I suggest you take a walk on your own and see all the key places of the Krakow ghetto today within 2-3 hours of time.

 I’ve prepared a detailed Krakow ghetto map with all the main sites, become infamous during the Krakow Holocaust period.